csdms/ivy/lessons/python/modules.md

 Last,
-use the package installer for Python, `pip`, to install the `ivy-diffusion` package into the `ivy` environment with:
+use the package installer for Python, `pip`, to install the `ivy-diffusion` package into the current environment.
 ```
 pip install -e .
 ```